Robot Synesthesia: A Sound and Emotion Guided AI Painter: Approach

 We adapt an existing framework for Speech Emotion Recognition (SER) trained on four datasets containing speech with labelled emotions~\cite{burnwal2020-speechEmotionKaggle}.
 Features such as the Mel Frequency Cepstral Coefficients (MFCC), Mel Spectogram, and Chromagram are extracted from the input speech waveform audio.
 A convolutional neural network is trained to predict the emotion.
 For robustness, we incorporate a fifth dataset for training; The Interactive Emotional Dyadic Motion Capture (IEMOCAP)~\cite{busso2008iemocap} dataset containing over 12 hours of audio-visual data of people acting along with emotions annotated.
 Not all of the datasets contained the same set of emotion labels, and some datasets used different terminology for similar emotions.
 We summarized how we dealt with these emotional label correspondences in Table~\ref{tab:emotions}.

-We guide the painting to have an emotional appearance with the second term of the loss function detailed in Equation~\ref{eq:loss_speech}.
-A pre-trained image-to-emotion prediction model~\cite{szymczak2022emotionPrediction} ($E_{img}$) predicts the emotion of the simulated painting then compares this to the emotion predicted from the input speech($E_{speech}$).
-The image-to-emotion model was trained on the ArtEmis dataset~\cite{achlioptas2021artemis} which contains 80k artworks with labeled emotions.
-We use gradient descent to change the brush strokes such that predicted emotion from the painting is similar to the given speech's predicted emotion.
+We guide the painting to have an emotional appearance with the second term of the loss function detailed in Eq.~\ref{eq:loss_speech}.
+An image-to-emotion prediction model~\cite{szymczak2022emotionPrediction} ($E_{img}$) trained on the ArtEmis dataset~\cite{achlioptas2021artemis} which contains 80,000 artworks with labeled emotions predicts the emotion probability vector of the simulated painting, $e_p$.
+The emotion from the input speech audio is extracted using our adapted Speech Emotion Recognition model, $E_{speech}(a)$.
+The cosine distance between these features forms the emotional guidance loss.